Food and Fluid Terminology (IDDSI)

 On this page:

-We are updating the terminology used when making diet and fluid recommendations for people with dysphagia (difficulties swallowing).
-We will be using the International Dysphagia Diet Standardisation Initiative (IDDSI) framework.
+St George’s University Hospitals are updating the terminology used when making diet & fluid recommendations for people with dysphagia (difficulties swallowing).
+We will be using the IDDSI framework.

 What is the IDDSI framework?